What We Do

 Visual abstract can be a powerful way to display one's research.
 When done thoughtfully, visual abstracts can serve as a mechanism for others to understand the complex findings and methods of a given project quickly.
 They also make it easier for journals, institutions, and collaborators to disseminate findings that also support their mission.

 There is no substitute for project management.
-A good project manager, who is at table at the first through the final meetings of a project, ensures that meetings are organized, contributors are fulfilling their assigned tasks, and that deadlines are met.
-Furthermore, our center operates using a "fail fast" method of design thinking.
-Sometimes when we try something for the first (or fifteenth) time, we fail.
-Failing fast involves reconvening and reworking project ideas, sometimes several times over.
-A project manager's bird's eye view is invaluable; it provides a context for a project's timeline, budget, and resources so that contributors are able to better assess their participation and progress.
+A project manager, who is at table at the first through the final meetings of a project, ensures that meetings are organized, contributors are fulfilling their assigned tasks, and that deadlines are met.
+Our project manages practice the "fail fast" method of design thinking.
+Failing fast involves reconvening and reworking "failed" project ideas, sometimes several times over.
+A project manager's bird's eye view provides a context for a project's timeline, budget, and resources so that contributors are able continue making progress without dwelling on past missteps.

 Center for Evaluating Health Reform